Peka

 Meat (lamb, veal, octopus, or whole chicken) layered with chunky potatoes, onions, carrots, garlic, fresh rosemary, white wine, and olive oil in a shallow pan, covered with a heavy iron-bell lid called a 'peka', and buried under hot coals for 2-3 hours.
 The radiant heat from the bell roasts everything to dark gold and infuses smoke.
 Booked 24 hours in advance at every Dalmatian island konoba.

-Peka is the prehistoric cooking method of Mediterranean islands — predates the Slavs in Dalmatia, used by Illyrians and Romans.
-The technique is identical from Hvar to Vis to Korčula: a cast-iron bell over a clay pan, buried under embers from a wood fire.
+Peka is one of the Adriatic's most ancient cooking methods, tracing back to prehistory — clay bells were used over fire across the Balkans and southern Pannonia as far back as the Neolithic and Bronze Age.
+The Illyrians who settled the Dalmatian coast adopted it, and Roman kitchens used similar clay domes.
+The familiar cast-iron bell is much later: an Ottoman-era introduction, known dialectally as 'sač'.
+The basic technique is consistent from Hvar to Vis to Korčula — a bell over a shallow pan, buried under embers from a wood fire.
 Restaurants take peka orders only by advance booking because the technique cannot be hurried.
-The meal is community — a peka for one is impossible, since the minimum effective bell-size demands at least 4 portions.
+The meal is communal — a peka for one is impossible, since the minimum effective bell-size demands at least four portions.

 Fork pulls meat that has surrendered completely — lamb chunks fall into shreds with the side of the spoon, infused with rosemary, wine, garlic, and the unmistakable Dalmatian-coast olive-oil hum.
 Potatoes have absorbed all four flavors plus the meat juices, somewhere between roasted and braised, blackened at the edges.
 Smoke notes (in the wood-fire version) rise from every bite.
 Crusty bread for the broth.